sherylg343/janeric/README.md

 * Buttons clearly state the action the user will take, e.g. view and buy now.
 * The search bar appears on all pages at the top of the page in the same spot.
+* The quantity button has limits put on it to avoid problems, it won't go below 1 or above 99.
+Also, in the cart and "Update" link was added so that a quantity is selected prior to adjusting value rather than it updating with every click of the selector which could cause performance issues.

 <p>